الْمَاضِيُّ الْمَبْنِيُّ لِلْمَعْلُومِ

 They say practice makes perfect.

-So practice your فِعْلٌ (verb) conjugations regularly.
+So practice فِعْلٌ (verb) conjugations regularly.

 Example 2: كَتَبَ